codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 in there that matches the name of your default controller as specified in your **app/Config/Routes.php** file.

-CodeIgniter also permits you to remap your URIs using its :doc:`URI Routing <routing>` feature.
+CodeIgniter also permits you to map your URIs using its :doc:`URI Routing <routing>` feature.

 Remapping Method Calls
 **********************